 The firm uses credit risk limits at various levels, as well as underwriting standards to manage the size and nature of its credit exposures.
 Limits for industries and countries are based on the firm's risk appetite and are designed to allow for regular monitoring, review, escalation and management of credit risk concentrations.
-See "Risk Management - Overview and Structure of Risk Management" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the 2021 Form 10-K for information about the firm's limit approval process.
+See "Risk Management - Overview and Structure of Risk Management" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Quarterly Report on Form 10-Q for information about the firm's limit approval process.

 Credit Risk is responsible for monitoring these limits, and identifying and escalating to senior management and/or the appropriate risk committee, on a timely basis, instances where limits have been exceeded.